 Chowan Arts Council/Your Community Arts Center, 504 S. Broad, Edenton.
-Oct.
-11 - Nov.
+Through Nov.
 8 - "Sugar & Spice," celebrates the fabulous works of female artists featuring multimedia works by Catherine Agraz, Nora Crouch, Annie Cummins, Sandi Griffin, Kris Iden, Margaret Benton Jones, Jaquelin Perry, Stacy Smith, and Blair Waters.
-A reception will be held on Oct.
-11, beginning at 5pm.
 Ongoing - The Gallery features art from North East NC artists as well as some from within a 5 hour driving radius.
 You will find our beautiful waterfront location a pleasant destination as well as the fine art that hangs within our walls.
 Stained glass, pottery, photography, fiber arts, and painting in various media.
-We have metal art by Jonathan Bowling and Woodrow Slade, various forms of art by Christine Henninger, oils by Jane Perry, wood ari by several local artist.
-You will lind your visit to Edenton enjoyable and the Gallery a delight to your artist senses.
+We have metal art by Jonathan Bowling and Woodrow Slade, various forms of art by Christine Henninger, oils by Jane Perry, wood art by several local artist.
+You will find your visit to Edenton enjoyable and the Gallery a delight to your artist senses.
 Hours: Mon.-Fri., 10am-5pm & Sat., 11am-4pm.
 Contact: 252/482-8005 or at (www.chowanarts.com).